space-mvc/space-mvc-project/README.md

 ## 2. Controllers

 #### How to create a new Controller
+Controllers are used to store the main logic of your application

 1. Create a new file in the Controllers folder /app/Http/Controllers/Frontend
 2. For example PostsController.php
 3. Add the following template